neelamsahani1905/flashcards/README.md

 ## 📸 Usage
 - Add new flashcards with questions and answers
 - Click on a card to flip and view the answer
-- Easily manage and organize cards
+- Manage and organize cards easily

 ## 🎯 Purpose
 This project was built to enhance learning efficiency through interactive revision techniques.